 What Is Shadow DOM?

-Shadow DOM is basically a feature that helps you to keep the HTML and CSS of a component separate from the remaining web page.
-It is a part of a bigger idea known as Web Components, which also consists of templates and custom elements.
-With the help of Shadow DOM, you can write styles that are only applicable to your component, without affecting anything else on the page.
+The Shadow DOM is basically a feature that helps you to keep the HTML and CSS of a component separate from the rest of the webpage.
+It is a part of a larger concept idea known as Web Components, which also consists of templates and custom elements.
+By using this feature, you can write styles that are only applicable to your component, without affecting anything else on the page.
+Essentially, it lets you attach a hidden, isolated section to an HTML element.
+That hidden section is referred to as the “shadow tree”, and the element to which it is attached is called the “shadow host”.
+The invisible boundary that separates this section from the rest of the page is known as the “shadow boundary”, and everything inside begins with the “shadow root”.

 From the above diagram, you can see that there are 4 important terminologies in Shadow DOM that you should know about:

-- Shadow tree: This is the hidden structure (like HTML tags) that is present inside the Shadow DOM.
+- Shadow tree: This is the internal structure (like HTML tags) that is present inside the isolated part.

 - Shadow root: This is the starting point or the main container of everything that is present inside the Shadow DOM.